What is Animal Assisted Therapy?

 Animal assisted therapy (AAT) is a form of therapy that uses animals in treatment to improve social, cognitive, motor, and emotional functioning.
 It can sometimes be referred to as “pet therapy”.

-Highly trained dogs and cats are most commonly used in animal assisted therapy.
+Highly trained dogs and cats are most commonly used in pet therapy.
 Animals and their owners typically undergo several months of classes, testing, and shadowing before beginning to participate in therapy.
 Horses, fish, and other animals can also be used for animal assisted therapy.

 Studies have shown that incorporating animals into therapy can lead to increased participation and fun.
-Typically, animal assisted therapy creates an increase in children’s motivation to complete therapy goals.
+Typically, pet therapy creates an increase in children’s motivation to complete therapy goals.
 These goals can cover a wide variety of areas.

 What are some examples of animal assisted therapy?